 - Target customers are the individuals or organizations whose needs the company plans to fulfill.
 Target customers in business-to-consumer markets are typically the end users of the company's offerings, whereas in business-to-business markets, target customers are other businesses that use the company's offerings.
 Two key principles determine the choice of target customers: The company and its collaborators must be able to create superior value for target customers relative to the competition, and the target customers chosen should be able to create value for the company and its collaborators. - Collaborators work with the company to create value for target customers.
 A company should base the choice of collaborators on the complementary resources they can offer to help the company fulfill customer needs.
 Collaboration involves outsourcing (rather than developing) the resources that the company lacks but that it requires to create an offering that fulfills the needs of target customers.
 Instead of building or acquiring resources that are lacking, a company can gain access to necessary resources by partnering with entities that have them and can benefit from sharing them.
 Collaborators can include suppliers, manufacturers, distributors (i.e., dealers, wholesalers, and retailers), research-and-development entities, service providers, external sales forces, advertising agencies, and marketing research companies. - Competitors aim to fulfill the same needs of the same customers that the company is targeting.
-Companies should avoid falling prey to the myopic view of competition that defines their rivals using traditional category and industry terms.
-A company should examine the main competitors and their strategies by asking the following questions: What is each competitor seeking in the marketplace?
+15 Companies should avoid falling prey to the myopic view of competition that defines their rivals using traditional category and industry terms.
+16 A company should examine the main competitors and their strategies by asking the following questions: What is each competitor seeking in the marketplace?
 What drives each competitor's behavior?
 This helps clarify the company's position since many factors are involved a competitor's objectives, including its size, history, current management, and financial situation.
 For example, it's important to know whether a competitor that is a division of a larger company is being run for growth or for profits, or is just being milked.
+17 - The company develops and manages a given market offering.
+For organizations with diverse strategic competencies and market offerings, the term company typically refers to the particular business unit that manages a specific offering.
+Each strategic business unit can be viewed as a separate company that requires its own business model.
+For example, GE, Alphabet (Google's parent company), and Facebook have multiple strategic business units. - The context is the environment in which the company and its collaborators operate.
+It encompasses five factors.
+The sociocultural context is characterized by social and demographic trends, value systems, religion, language, lifestyles, attitudes, and beliefs.
+The technological context consists of new techniques, skills, methods, and processes for developing, communicating, and delivering market offerings.
+The regulatory context includes taxes, import tariffs, and embargoes, as well as product specification and pricing, communication regulations, and intellectual property laws.
+The economic context is made up of economic growth, money supply, inflation, and interest rates.
+The physical context comprises natural resources, geographic location, topography, climate trends, and health conditions.
+Context can have a dramatic impact on a company's ability to create market value.